 A New Kind of Healthcare

 Millennials are no different than the generations before them in that they want employer sponsored health care.
 The difference is that Gen Y expects a company’s benefits package to be a key selling point.
 Perhaps no pitch is as effective as offering 100% employer paid healthcare.
-As we discussed early, with more than half of the millennials making less than their parents did at their age and with their hefty student loan debts, you could see why not having to pay any employee healthcare deductions would be highly coveted.
+As we discussed earlier, with more than half of millennials making less than their parents did at their age and with their hefty student loan debts, you could see why not having to pay any employee healthcare deductions would be highly coveted.
 Second to that, millennials want options when it comes to their employer sponsored healthcare.
-Generally speaking young employees have less health issues then their elder counterparts.
+Generally speaking, young employees have less health issues then their elder counterparts.
 That’s not news, that’s just life.
 Therefore, millennials are less than enthusiastic about paying high employee contributions for benefits they won’t use nearly as much as some of their colleagues.
 Companies that offer multiple levels of health care options, or who offer Age Rated plans are more likely to get the stamp of approval from millennials.

 To apply a music analogy, millennial’s great grandparents shunned their grandparents for listening to Elvis, their grandparents shunned their parents for listening to Led Zeppelin, and their parents shunned them for listening to Eminem.
 Point being is that maybe millennials aren’t as entitled and lazy as they’ve been typecast – maybe they are just different than the generations before them.
 As will be Generation Z after them.
 The workplace is ever changing, and if your company wants to attract and retain talent, it might want to do so as well.